 It looks like all salespeople have something of a problem.
 They are all leaking deals at late stages in the sales process.

 Let’s reformat the report again to look at the leaking funnel problem from a different angle.
-Let’s compare new versus existing customers.
+For example, compare new versus existing customers: